Brown Sugar Rub For Smoked Salmon

 How To Use Cedar Planks

-Soak your cedar planks in a pan or clean water sink for at least one to two hours before you start smoking your salmon.
+Soak your cedar planks in a pan or clean water sink for at least one to two hours before smoking your salmon.

 Why do cedar planks need to be soaked before use on the grill or smoking?
 You soak the planks to allow them not to burn while smoking or grilling with them.
 The moisture of the wood will also help to keep the salmon moist as well.
 (You can grab at Walmart -> here or Amazon -> here) I grabbed the Grill Expert 2 pack at Walmart this time, and they worked great, especially for the price.